dave-leeper/mock-server/README.md

 ```

 ## Microservices
 Provides simple services that should take only a few seconds to execute.
+A microservice
+is allocated a certain amount of time to execute.
+If it does not complete before this time,
+execution is halted and a 408 error is returned.
+The amount of time allowed defaults to
+20000 miliseconds (20 seconds).
+Use the time parameter of the microservice's config to adjust
+the timeout.

+Microservices are stateless and have no lifecycle.
+A new microservice object
+will be instantiated every time a request to the microservice is made.

-Microservices have a do(params) method that returns a promise.
+Microservices have a do(reqInfo) method that returns a promise.
 The resolve()
-and reject() methods of the promise will be passed a microservice result object.
+and reject() methods of the promise will be passed a Microservice Result Object.

 The promise is fulfilled when the microservice completes a request.

-Microservices are stateless and have no lifecycle.
-A microservice object
- will be instantiated every time a request to the microservice is made.
-### Params
+### ReqInfo
-The params object passed into the microservice has the following members:
+The reqInfo object passed into the microservice has the following members:
 ```
 {
     serviceInfo:    Object.
 Information about this service (JSON).